 - Be transparent.
 Put links to your returns policy in prominent locations on multiple pages.
 List your customer service contact information near the top and bottom of the page.
 Allow your customers to track returns and refunds the same way they track their orders.
 Send email confirmation.
 Transparency will win you a lot of good will.

 - Include the form of the refund in your policy.
-Be clear about what kind of refunds you offer, such as cash, exchange, or store credit.
+Be clear about what kind of refunds you offer, such as a refund to a credit card, exchange, or store credit.
 It’s important for your customer to know what kind of refund they can expect before they buy your product.

 - Keep it positive.
 Yes, it’s a return policy, but it doesn’t have to be full of harsh and punitive language.
 Keep your tone light and friendly, while you communicate the information your customers need.

 - Be flexible.
 Put a reasonable time limit on your returns that makes sense for you and your business – but don’t be a stickler.
-N Channel suggests allowing your employees to have discretion.
+Allow your customer service reps some discretion.
 If a customer wants to return an item on day 32 of a 30-day return policy, honor it.
 Little considerations like this go a long way.

 Create an E-commerce Return Policy That Works for You